hervenivon/awesome-discoveries/docs/architecture-and-infrastructure/README.md

 ---
 description: 'Architecturing an information system and deploying its supporting infrastructure will set its backbone for a while.
-Doing it right is crucial'
+Doing it right is crucial.'
 ---

 # Architecture & Infrastructure